IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

     Expected output, make sure to see the `Server Version:` line:

     ![oc version output](images/1.2.3-oc-version.png)

-20. For easier Copy&Paste of such commands, you now can open these lab instructions with Firefox inside your bastion host.

 You have now successfully accessed and updated your environment and are ready to start with the lab.